ESDLMapEditorESSIM/ESDLMapEditorDocumentation/docs/source/basic_tasks/connecting_assets.rst

 Connecting assets
 =================

 ESDL knows the concept of ports and connections to connect assets.
-Ports exist in two types (by design, see LINK for more detailed information):
+Ports exist in two types (by design, see `this article <https://energytransition.gitbook.io/esdl/esdl-concepts/energy-system-structure>`_ for more detailed information):

 * InPort: port that is mainly used for incoming flow, current or energy
 * OutPort: port that is mainly used for outgoing flow, current or energy

-An InPort is visualized as a blue square to the left on an asset, an OutPort is visualized as a red square to the right of an assets.
+An InPort is visualized as a gray square to the left on an asset, an OutPort is visualized as a black square to the right of an assets.
 InPorts can only be connected to OutPorts and the other way around.

 The amount and type of ports the MapEditor attaches to an asset when the user adds an asset to the map, depends on the